COVID-19 pandemic in Belgium: Economics

 Following the containment measures of the federal government, many Belgian businesses had to shut down temporarily or have reduced staff numbers at work, resulting in 1.25 million people on temporary unemployment.

 Belgian companies suffer from the coronavirus crisis, such as producers of fries who reported a drop in demand for potato specialities.

 Just as most airlines in the world, the national flag carrier Brussels Airlines suspended all its commercial flights as of 21 March, originally until 19 April but delayed the restart of operations first until 15 May, then until 1 June, then gradually from 15 June.

 With bars, cafes and other businesses closed, Belgian breweries started delivering directly to people self-isolating at home.
 Some bars and cafes have raised funds by selling advance vouchers that are redeemable when the establishments reopen.

 Society and environment

-From 12 March onwards many people started hoarding for the next one and a half-week.
+From 12 March onwards many people started hoarding for the next one and a half-week, which led to a significant increase in sales.

 The closures and bans ordered by the authorities led to cancellation of many events in the country.
 For example, Chinese New Year celebrations were cancelled at the University of Leuven.

 The amount of traffic on Belgian roads dropped sharply after shutdown measures were implemented: traffic dropped by 45% and the structural traffic jams disappeared completely.

 The Belgian Institute for Space Aeronomy reported that the strong decrease in car and air traffic due to the confinement measures does not necessarily entail as strong a decrease in air pollution.
 Belgian researchers at the Royal Observatory of Belgium noticed a drop of the background noise on the seismic data that could be the result of transport networks and other human activities being shut down.